railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

-Advanced elements of stock management
+Advanced Elements of Stock Management
 =====================================

 In this section you'll enter the details of management and control of stocks.